Afro-Germans: Weimar Republic

 In the course of World War I, the Belgians, British and French took control of Germany's colonies in Africa.
 The situation for the African colonials in Germany changed in various ways.
 For example, Africans who possessed a colonial German identification card had a status entitling them to treatment as "members of the former protectorates".
 After the Treaty of Versailles (1919), the Africans were encouraged to become citizens of their respective mandate countries, but most preferred to stay where they were.
 In numerous petitions (well documented for German Togoland by P. Sebald and for Cameroon by A. Rüger), they tried to inform the German public about the conditions in the colonies, and continued to request German help and support.

 Africans founded the bilingual periodical that was published in German and Duala: Elolombe ya Cameroon (Sun of Cameroon).
-A political group of Africans established the German branch of a Paris-based human-rights organization: "the German section of the League to the Defense of the Negro Race".
+A political group of Black Germans established the German branch of the Paris-based human-rights organization, Ligue de défense de la race nègre (Eng: League for the Defense of the Negro Race) as the Liga zur Verteidigung der Negerrasse, on September 17, 1929.

 Nazi Germany

 The conditions for Afro-Germans in Germany grew worse during the Nazi period.
 Naturalized Afro-Germans lost their passports.
 Working conditions and travel were made extremely difficult for Afro-German musicians, variety, circus or film professionals.
-Based on racist propaganda, employers were unable to retain or hire Afro-German employees.
+Because of Nazi policies, employers were unable to retain or hire Afro-German employees.

 Afro-Germans in Germany were socially isolated and forbidden to have sexual relations and marriages with Aryans by the Nuremberg Laws.
 In continued discrimination directed at the so-called Rhineland bastards, Nazi officials subjected some 500 Afro-German children in the Rhineland to forced sterilization.
 Afro-Germans were considered "enemies of the race-based state", along with Jews and Roma.
 The Nazis originally sought to rid the German state of Jews and Romani by means of deportation (and later extermination), while Afro-Germans were to be segregated and eventually exterminated through compulsory sterilization.

 Some Black Germans who lived through this period later wrote about their experiences.
-In 1999 Hans Massaquoi published Destined to Witness about his life in Germany under Nazi rule, and in 2013 Theodor Wonja Michael, who was also the main witness in the documentary film Pages in the Factory of Dreams, published his autobiography, Deutsch Sein Und Schwarz Dazu.
+In 1999 Hans Massaquoi published Destined to Witness about his life in Germany under Nazi rule, and in 2013 Theodor Wonja Michael, who was also the main witness in the documentary film Pages in the Factory of Dreams, published his autobiography, Deutsch Sein und Schwarz dazu.